 Cells containing time data (with the exception of cell B6 in running_fix.xls, dr.xls, and dr_fix_lop.xls) are formatted using the 24-hour clock as HH:MM:SS.
 (For times between 12 and 1 o’clock make sure that the cell ends up with the correct AM/PM value.)
 All other cell contents represent partial results of the computations and can be ignored, unless you want to get into the nitty-gritty details.
 Our adopted sign convention marks north latitudes and east longitudes as positive; south latitudes and west longitudes are considered negative; hour angles increase in the westward direction.
 On output, fractions of degrees (minutes of arc) are displayed without their sign.
 We also provide a simple worksheet in which you may record intermediate results, such as output of almanac spreadsheets that need to be transferred into the input of the sight reduction spreadsheets.

 If you have any questions or comments you may contact us at:

-You can also follow us on our blog, which is currently under reconstruction (being ported to a new host).
+You can also follow us on our blog, which was ported to a new host in August 2014.